 “By challenging the employee to conceive ideas for improvements that will maintain and even raise productivity, the company circumvents obvious issues which would hinder productivity improvement,” says Barnes.

 Two of the top recommendations in a paper analyzing the Perpetual Guardian test case were:

 UK tech company PPC Protect moved to a Monday-Thursday week in 2018, with the move seeing beneficial results in several areas of its organization:

 With position applications boosted, Co-founder Neil Andrews comments on the interesting phenomenon:

 “Not everyone is motivated by money.
 And, in fact, having a good work-life balance is often preferred.
 Since switching to a four-day work week, we’ve had more applicants for our vacancies than ever before, with so much positive feedback on our shorter work week.
 While I understand this model might not be suitable for every type of business, for anyone in the tech space, I certainly think it will become more and more common.”

 In August 2019, the Japanese branch of Microsoft conducted the Work-Life Choice Challenge with its 2,300 employees, to provide a reference for work-style reforms with targeted goals and verified results.
-Staff were given all Fridays in the month off as paid leave, with Microsoft offering expenses for staff to pursue self-development, meeting with family and social contributions, as part of their For Work, For Life, For Society approach.
+It was a departure from the 40-hour week, with staff given all Fridays in the month off as paid leave, and Microsoft offering expenses for staff to pursue self-development, meeting with family and social contributions—all as part of their For Work, For Life, For Society approach.